How Customers Choose a Contractor Online

 How to Win the Decision

 Look professional in 5 seconds.
-Clean design, mobile-friendly, services front and centre.
+Clean design, mobile-friendly, services and service area front and centre.
+No clutter, no confusion.

 Build your reviews.
-Text every happy customer a direct link.
+Text every happy customer a direct link to your Google review page.
+Respond to every review.
+This compounds over time.

 Make contact dead simple.
-Phone number at the top.
+Phone number at the top of every page.
 Clickable on mobile.
+A clear call-to-action button.
+Don't make customers hunt for how to reach you.

 The Bottom Line